Call us: 01444 237070

 Sample photo 1 with Sony FE 135mm F/1.8 GM lens.
 Camera settings: 1/2500 sec. f/1.8.
 ISO 100 © Cristiano Ostinelli

-Why shoot with a prime lens?
+Why choose a 135mm prime lens?

 Pet portrait Sample photo 2 with Samyang AF 135mm F1.8 lens.
 Camera settings: 1/125 sec. f/1.8.
 ISO 200